Pramukh-96/Prompt-package/README.md

 # Prompt-package
-This is an exercise repo
+This is an exercise repo.
 Author - Pramukh Hegde